jj-sweeney/newark/README.md

 # newark
-For analyses of Newar Tui Chub _Siphateles newarkensis_
+For analyses of Newark Tui Chub _Siphateles newarkensis_

 ## Files
 100-alignment.Rmd - description of alignment and sequencing success